Request Request an Appointment Forms Complete Our Forms Find Us Like Us on Facebook Reviews Leave a Google Review Call Map

 • Provided by a Certified Doctor of Osteopathic Medicine

-• Whole-Body Approach to Care
+• Whole-Body Approach to Medical Care

 • Trained in Acupuncture by the Helms Medical Institute

-What is Medical Acupuncture?
+What Is Medical Acupuncture?

 Physician placing medical acupuncture needles

-On the surface, Medical Acupuncture is very similar to the traditional method.
+On the surface, medical acupuncture is very similar to the traditional method.
 Needles are strategically placed into the skin all over the body to relieve pain and focus someone’s healing ability.
 In addition to combining this practice with a more contemporary understanding of the body, Dr. Murphy is also able to use acupuncture as part of an overall treatment plan, not just a standalone therapy, to provide general wellness as well as a solution to a specific problem.

-Medical Acupuncture Benefits
+Benefits of Medical Acupuncture

-Why Should I Visit an Osteopathic Physician?
+Why Should I Visit an Osteopathic Physician for Medical Acupuncture?

 Osteopathic physician examining patient's foot